 - 1. The initial recognition of goodwill; or the initial recognition of an asset or liability in a transaction that is not a business combination and does not affect accounting profit or taxable income (loss) at the time of the transaction, and does not generate equal taxable and deductible temporary differences at the time of the transaction. - 2.
-Where the taxable temporary differences is associated with investments in subsidiaries, associates and joint ventures and the timing of its reversal can be controlled; and it is probable that the temporary differences will not be reversed in the foreseeable future.
+Taxable temporary differences associated with investments in subsidiaries, associates, and joint arrangements, where the timing of the reversal can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.